porsager/postgres/README.md

 Parameters are automatically inferred and handled by Postgres so that SQL injection isn't possible.
 No special handling is necessary, simply use JS tagged template literals as usual.

+Be careful with quotation marks here.
+Because Postgres infers the types, you don't need to wrap your interpolated parameters in quotes like `'${name}'`.
+In fact, this will cause an error because the tagged template replaces `${name}` with `$1` in the query string, leaving Postgres to do the interpolation.
+If you wrap that in a string, Postgres will see `'$1'` and interpret it as a string as opposed to a parameter.

 ```js

 let search = 'Mur'